Skip to content ↓

 It is important that reading books and reading record books are in school every day even if your child hasn’t read.

 Please remember that you can access Times Tables Rock Stars (TTRS), Numbots and Spelling Shed from home.
 There are certificates and a trophy for the winning class and individual certificates for the child that scores the most points each week.
+Spelling assignments will be given out each week, which support the spelling curriculum that your child will be following in school.

 You will find your login details in the front of your child’s reading record book.